pemcg/manageiq-automation-howto-guide/chapter4/working_with_automation_objects.md

 As Automation scripters, we don't need to know anything about the Active Records or Service Models behind the scenes, we just follow the links.
 See [Investigative Debugging](../chapter9/investigative_debugging.md) to find out what associations there are to follow.

-Continuing our exploration of our RHEV Host object ( _MiqAeServiceHostRedhat_ ), the Associations available to this object are:
+Continuing our exploration of our RHEV Host object (`MiqAeServiceHostRedhat`), the associations available to this object are:
 <br> <br>

 ```